dlevs/dlevs.com-legacy/docs/testing.md

 ## Coverage

-A test coverage report is generated when running `npm build`.
+A test coverage report is generated when running `npm run build`.
 You can [view the coverage report on the site](https://dlevs.com/coverage).

 [back](../README.md)